blackdaisyy/it-s-me-time/README.md

 ## Project Structure
-index.html used as the main HTML file style.css used to apply style script.js used as JavaScript function db.json used as the mental health disorder data README.md used as the Project documentation
+index.html used as the main HTML file. style.css is used to apply style. script.js is used as JavaScript function. db.json is used as the mental health disorder data.
+README.md is used as the Project documentation.